ariannap13/laborunions/process-data/README.md

 This folder contains code to process NLRB union data, facebook data, create a mapping and producing a json file with main unions and events of involvement.
-While by-product files will not be shared (but can be requested to the authors), the final json file will be shared.
+While by-product files will not be shared (but can be requested to the authors), initial NLRB merged data and the FB will be shared.

 # Process NLRB union data